Dannycesp/datascience_rag_bot/README.md

 ## Preparation

-Since we use OpenAI, you need to provide your API key.
+Since we use OpenAI, you need to provide your API key:
+ - Copy .env_template into .env and insert your key there.
+ - For OpenAI, it's recommended to create a new project and use a separate key.

 ### Setting Up Environment Variables